guildai/guild.ai/pages/docs/reference/guild-file.md

 When more than one object is extended, attributes of objects later in the list take precedence of those higher in the list.

-Config objects are used exlusively for inheritance and are not otherwise used by Guild.
+Config objects are used exclusively for inheritance and are not otherwise used by Guild.

 ### Examples